php-cds/php-cds/README.md

 PHP CDS is not a group or organisation, it's a concept.
 What people could do here is to create RFCs for standards, vote for it and discuss it.

-Its **aim is to** be loosely coupled to any individual, group or organisation as possible.
+Its **aim is to** be as loosely coupled to any individual, group or organisation as possible.
-RFCs/Standards are proposes, voted and discussed in the most simple fashion possible by the community, so basically by anyone who is willing to contribute to the PHP community.
+RFCs/Standards are proposed, voted and discussed in the most simple fashion possible by the community, so basically by anyone who is willing to contribute to the PHP community.

 Its **aim is not** to propose own standards, have members or limit any discussion.